 As the Council has an integrated TMS, borrowing is not linked to the financing of specific items of expenditure.
-The Council's Capital Financing Requirement (CFR) as at 1 January 2020 was in excess of the actual debt of the Council as shown in table 2 above indicating there was no borrowing in advance of need.
+The Council's forecast Capital Financing Requirement (CFR) as at 31 March 2021 is in excess of the actual debt of the Council as shown in Table 2 above indicating there is no borrowing in advance of need.
 More detail is provided in the Prudential Indicators in the Council's Capital Strategy.